coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 # Why I think IFTTT is lightyears ahead

-I'm very thankful to have had experience with highrisk, highvolume webintegrations.
+I'm very thankful to have had experiences with highrisk, highvolume webintegrations.
 I've done some important B2B integration-projects using booking.com, airbnb, expedia etc.
-I kindof know what to expect/offer when using/designing API's:
+I kindof know the challenges of designing & implementating an API or connector, and what developers expect:

 * a sandbox and production API
 * documentation
 * back-and-forth emailing with the supportdesk
 * certification scenario by phone etc.

+> **Every** line of custom connector-code is a risk (In my case it could mean a family arriving at an overbooked hotel).

-Eventhough these companies did an incredible job at helping us, it's not anywhere near THIS:
+Eventhough these companies did an incredible job at helping us, it's not anywhere near something like this:

 <img src="/public/img/ifttt-onboarding.png"/>

-> IFTTT platform turned a very hairy human process into a bunch of green lights.
+> IFTTT platform turns a very hairy human process into a bunch of green lights.

-The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they're innovative.
+The fact that the IFTTT Platform wasn't just designed as a REST api, tells me they're ahead of the game.
-I've designed some fairly good API onboarding-processes for sales, but IFTTT Platform completely blows that away.
+I've designed some fairly nice API onboarding-processes for sales, but IFTTT Platform completely blows that away.
-Also, the trigger-action-paradigm offers a bright future for SaaS-design.
+Also, the trigger-action-paradigm offers a better future for SaaS-design & collaboration imho.
-I hope it will become a standard at some point.
+I hope it will become a standard, also in the opensource community.

+> In case you're curious, I made this [node-ifttt-express repository](https://github.com/coderofsalvation/node-ifttt-express) to setup your own IFTTT Platform applet.